How Airwallex Business Accounts work in Singapore and why your funds are safe

 How does Airwallex keep customer funds safe?

-The purpose of safeguarding is to ensure that your funds are kept separate from Airwallex SG’s own funds that it uses for its business operations and are protected from the moment Airwallex SG receives the funds, until you make payout or request a redemption (withdrawal) of your balance.
+The purpose of safeguarding is to ensure that your funds are kept separate from Airwallex SG’s own funds that it uses for its business operations and are protected from the moment Airwallex SG receives the funds, until you make a payout or request a redemption (withdrawal) of your balance.

 Why you should diversify

 When you deposit money in a bank in Singapore, the Singapore Deposit Insurance Corporation (SDIC) insures your deposit up to S$75,000.
 This means customers that hold deposits above S$75,000 with a single bank are left exposed if the bank fails.
-Whilst it is rare for a bank to fail, recent events are a stark reminder of the importance of managing risk exposure.
+While it is rare for a bank to fail, recent events are a stark reminder of the importance of managing risk exposure.
 Any individual or business that has more than S$75,000 in a single bank should consider spreading their cash reserves across more than one financial institution to ensure their funds are protected.
 Furthermore, foreign currency deposits are not covered by SDIC.

-Safeguarding is different to the protection afforded under the SDIC.
-The key difference between the SDIC and safeguarding is that SDIC protection is provided by a separate organisation (rather than the bank itself) and in the event of the bank’s insolvency the organisation pays customers up to the maximum compensation amount.
-Whereas when you deposit money in an Airwallex business account, you can rest assured that your funds are safeguarded (less certain administrative charges), with no upward limit on the amount.
-If you’re looking to reduce your risk exposure, an Airwallex business account can offer you the ability to secure funds in excess of SDIC regulation.
-It’s one of many reasons thousands of businesses choose to hold money with us.
+On the other hand, when you deposit money in an Airwallex business account, you can rest assured that your funds are safeguarded (less certain administrative charges), with no upward limit on the amount.
+If you’re looking to reduce your risk exposure, an Airwallex business account can offer you the ability to secure funds in excess of SDIC coverage limit – just one of many reasons thousands of businesses choose to hold money with us.

 Back to blog